JkDevArg/the_picking/README.md

 # the_picking

-is not a ethical :) ty chat gpt-4
+is a code test on dev :)